Omar-Hassad/Omar-Hassad/README.md

 ### 🧠 About Me

-Focused on Embedded Linux (Yocto), bootloaders, OTA updates, and device drivers.
-Also interested in building RTOS systems for powerful hardware using Zephyr and FreeRTOS, and testing hardware with powerful CPUs.
+Focus on Embedded linux, Yocto, bootloaders, OTA updates, and device drivers.Also interested in building TTOS systems for powerful hardware using ZEphyr and FreeRTOS, and testing hardware with powerful CPUs.

 --

 ### 💻 Languages and Tools